 Valtin and Maughan both agree that regular activity or running necessitates a greater intake of fluid.
 Strenuous running can generate 20 times more heat than being at rest.
 We have to dissipate that heat somehow, to regulate and stabilize body temperature, and the body’s favoured method of losing heat is through sweating, which, of course, causes water loss.

 To account for fluid loss resulting from exercise, you need to think about drinking not just after training, but before and during the session, too.
 If you start your training session under-hydrated, you’ll be fighting a losing battle trying to compensate later.
-And guys be warned: research by world fitness organization IDEA shows that men are more likely to be dehydrated at the start of a workout than women.
+And men be warned: research by world fitness organization IDEA shows that men are more likely to be dehydrated at the start of a workout than women.

-During running exercise, aim to drink 100 to 200ml (3.38 to 6.76oz) every 15 minutes.
+During running exercise, aim to drink 100 to 200ml every 15 minutes.
 If you are exercising for an hour or more, isotonic sports drinks, containing electrolytes such as salt and potassium, as well as easily ingested carbohydrate and water, are more effective at delaying fatigue and enhancing performance than plain water.

 Don’t leave it too late to rehydrate after running